amplify-education/hiccup/README.md

 Hiccup is an Android library that layers _Http In ContentProviders_.

-It aims to bring RESTful and MVC-like concepts to ContentProviders to separate client/server concerns, simplify app client access, and improve code maintainability.
-A ContentProvider is essentially a server, so the idea is that we can treat it like one and use some well-established best practices.
+It aims to bring RESTful and MVC-like concepts to ContentProviders to separate client/server concerns, allow UI/data layers to evolve independently, and improve code maintainability.
+A ContentProvider is like a locally running server, so the idea is that we can treat it like one and borrow some best practices from the web.

 #### Status
 Alpha, work in progress.
 Use at your own discretion.
 Currently supports:

 1. GET requests
-2. POST requests
+1. POST requests

 #### Motivation

-Android's ContentProvider is a great tool for data abstraction and sharing.
-But the provided interface poses some unintended challenges & limitations.
-It is half REST and half SQL, which result in the following:
+Android's ContentProvider is a great tool for data abstraction and sharing, but its interface is confusing and has several limitations.
+Mainly, its interface is half REST and half SQL, which result in the following:

-1. exposes underlying db representation to clients
+1. clients (via ContentResolver) are forced to know underlying db schema via sql projections, where clauses, etc.
+1. as a result, restructuring tables (data normalization) breaks client code
-1. table joins are difficult to support when using uri's
+1. table joins are difficult to support when using uri's + sql
-1. difficult to represent complex models in flat map of Cursor results or ContentValues
+1. difficult to represent complex models in flat maps (Cursor or ContentValues)
-1. restructuring tables (data normalization) breaks client code
 1. assumes SQL backend (ie, does not easily support NOSQL, file, shared pref, etc.)

 Hiccup tries to overcome these challenges.